g-armand/read_conllu_function/README.md

 /!\save them in the same repository/!\

-train_gsd.conllu is the corpus used by this function (note: train_fr_gsd-ud.conllu, celui que l'on doit utiliser pour le TP5), feel free to test this function with other corpuses. when you call this function in your main program make sure to:
+train_gsd.conllu is the corpus used by this function (note: train_fr_gsd-ud.conllu, celui que l'on doit utiliser pour le TP5), feel free to test this function with other corpuses.

+When you call this function in your main program make sure to:

   -put "import read_conllu_function" at the top of your program